immutability-io/vault-ethereum/helper/README.md

 OPTIONS:
-  [keybase]	Name of Keybase user used to encrypt Vault keys [path]	Path to mounted Flash drive or other media
+  [keybase]	Name of Keybase user used to encrypt Vault keys [wallet]	Path to mounted Flash drive or other media where your wallet will reside [keys]	Path to mounted Flash drive or other media where your keys will reside

-$ ./cold.sh cypherhat /Volumes/cold
+$ ./cold.sh cypherhat /Volumes/wallet/family /Volumes/cold/keys/family
 ```

 After you run this, there is nothing left on the original file system containing your private keys. **You should always logout of Keybase after doing this - the script does not do this.**